top of page

 The Losses are Never Realized in the Brokerage Statement

-Neither the March or the April Statements report the positions in the "Realized Gain or (Loss)" and thus the Realized Gains appear overstated.
-But consider that the discrepancy represents funds that really did exist, but the money was generated by transactions that are missing from the record.
-Thusly, theft could be carried out in a clandestine manner, and only subtle "recordkeeping errors" were left behind in the official records.
+Neither the March or the April brokerage statements report the positions in the "Realized Gain or (Loss)" accounting, and thus the Realized Gains appear overstated.
+But consider that the discrepancy represents funds that really did exist, money was generated by transactions that are missing from the record.
+This explains how theft can be carried out in a clandestine manner, leaving behind only subtle "recordkeeping errors" in the official records.

-The losses from those expired options, $45,236.01, are never accounted for as “Realized Losses” by the Brokerage Statements, but the issue was "reconciled" so the error does not appear in the 1099-B Tax Statement.
-But the discrepancy remains:
+The losses from those expired options, $45,236.01, are never accounted for as “Realized Losses” by the Brokerage Statements.
+While the error was "fixed" so as to not appear in the 1099-B Tax Filing, the discrepancy yet remains with respect to the brokerage statements:

 BrokerageStatement Error 45236.01.jpg